Can you give us an introduction to your team and your role?

 In the future, we’d like to get to a stage where we manage the platforms and infrastructure and work in partnership with a separate content team.

-We also want to give access to Silktide to our Comms team, who create most of the content, so they can look at things like content quality and reading age across the sites.
+We also want to give access to Silktide to our communications team, who create most of the content, so they can look at things like content quality and reading age across the sites.

 So let’s talk about accessibility.
 Can you tell us how you got started?